 Understanding the Application Process

-In addition to the Help Notes specifc to the use of the online application, the following information is provided in support of the school authority's understanding of the concepts which underpin the application requirements.
+In addition to the Help Notes specific to the use of the excel application, the following information is provided in support of the school authority's understanding of the concepts which underpin the application requirements.

 More detailed information, specific to the assessment of an application for the identification of educational need, can be found in the QIS BGA document, Learning Places and Spaces- Exploring educational need.